isabella232/rtos-docs-pr.es-es/rtos-docs/netx/netx-dhcp-client/chapter3.md

 ## <a name="nx_dhcp_send_request"></a>nx_dhcp_send_request

-Envía un mensaje DHCP al servidor
+Envía un mensaje DHCP al servidor.

 ### <a name="prototype"></a>Prototipo